josharchibald/General-Assembler/System_Specification.md

 ## User Interface

 GenA is command line based.
-To use GenA the user should first put the provided `gena` executable in their executable folder (on *Nix like environments, this is either in “/usr/local/bin” or “/usr/bin”; on Windows this is in "%LocalAppData%/Programs” or any directory in the %PATH% environment variable).
-Alternatively, users can just make symbolic links to these directories.
-Now the user can run the `gena` command from the terminal with the following flags:
+To use GenA the user must first clone the GitHub repository `https://github.com/josharchibald/General-Assembler`.
+The user must then navigate to the `General-Assembler/GenA` directory and run `make`.
+Now the command `gena` can be run from anywhere in the terminal. `gena` is used with the following arguments.

 * `-h`

-  * The help flag will display a usage message.
+  * (Optional) The help flag will display a usage message.
+Stops the program.

 * `-f`

-  * This flag must be followed by the relative path to the main assembly file for the program the user wishes to assemble.
+  * The main file flag must be followed by the relative path to the main assembly file for the program the user wishes to assemble.

 * `-i`

-  * This flag must be followed by the relative path of the ISA file for the processor the user wishes GenA to assemble for.
+  * The ISA file flag must be followed by the relative path of the ISA file for the processor the user wishes GenA to assemble for.

 * `-o`

-  * This flag must be followed by the relative path of the folder the user wishes the output to go to.
+  * (Optional) The output folder flag must be followed by the relative path of the folder the user wishes the output to go to.
 Outputs will share the folders name.
 If the folder does not exist it will be created.
 If the folder does exists, files within maybe overwritten.
+If this flag is not specified, this directory takes the default value of a directory with the same name as the main file, without the extension, in the wordking directory.

 * `-l`

-  * This flag must be present for a listing (.`lst`) file to be produced.
+  * The list flag must be present for a listing (.`lst`) file to be produced.

 * `-v`

   * the version flag will display a version number, last update date, and a link to the most recent github repository.
+Stops the program.

 Flags and their arguments must be separated by spaces.
-If either the files or the folders flags are used, the `-i` flag must be used.
+Each path flag, `-f`, `-i`, and `-o`, can only be used once.

 ## Error Handling

 If an error of any kind occurs, all file outputs will not be produced.

-All errors and their messages are as follows:
+All errors are as follows:

 * The `-i` flag is not specified when the `-f` flag is.

+  * Usage error.
 Stops program.

-  * `Error: missing ISA file`
+* The `-f`, `-i`, or `-o` flag has been duplicated.

+  * Usage error.
+Stops program.

 * The file after the `-f` cannot be found.
 Stops program.